 2. Select to apply for a Skilled Migrant Trade Recognition Pathway Program (listed under Services)

-3. Complete all relevant details for you application
+3. Complete all relevant details for your application

 4. Make a declaration upon submitting the application.